xen0bit/TwitterDMEncrypt/README.md

 # TwitterDMEncrypt
-A simple Chrome extension that overrides the send button on Twitter and exncrypts the contents of the message with RSA-OEAP.
+Proof-of-Concept Chrome extension that overrides the send button on Twitter and encrypts the contents of the message with RSA-OEAP.
 Supporting Pub/Priv keypairs